 “I see you,” for example, comes from the Sanskrit Namaste, which translates to: “The God in me sees the God in you” or “I see myself in your eyes.”

-Like Star Wars, Avatar also appeals to our collective unconscious, or world soul.
+, Avatar also appeals to our collective unconscious, or world soul.
 The Na’vi experience of unity of consciousness with other beings — all of which (themselves included) are really just manifestations of One Awa, or Yahweh — echoes our ancestors’ belief in an interconnected, ever-changing intelligent web of life, symbolized by the World Tree.

 Unfortunately, says Dr. Fine, Avatar’s “everything is connected” message lies in glaring contrast with the culture of separation most Americans experience.
 Focusing on a rise of the feminine, and the importance of bonding, this movie offers a blissful alternative to a world where mothers are devalued and babies sent to day care at the ripe old age of six weeks.

 In the end, Dr. Fine concludes, this film is about standing at a crossroads: What do we choose for our children — commercial materialism or reconnection with all life?